 2. People management equals instant career growth

-Essentially, being a team leader in this sense means training, directing, and motivating staff members to reach a certain goal.
+Being a team leader means training, directing, and motivating staff members to reach a specific goal.
 This is where you’ll learn how to:

 - Manage different personalities